National Insurance: Rise will squeeze budgets - CBI

 There are also concerns the rise could contribute to the cost of living, with household budgets being squeezed by rising energy prices.

+But the NHS Confederation, the body which represents health and care leaders, has said the funding is needed to care for vulnerable people.

-The CBI said increasing National Insurance would "risk curtailing growth at a critical moment in the recovery" from coronavirus restrictions.
+The CBI, which represents 190,000 UK businesses, said increasing National Insurance would "risk curtailing growth at a critical moment in the recovery" from coronavirus restrictions.

 A spokesperson said businesses recognised the "need to fund the increased demands on our health and social care service", but urged the government to look to other methods of raising funds it could.